-An overwhelming majority of customers (86%) said they want to communicate with the businesses they frequent, according to Square Future of Commerce data, giving restaurants a valuable opportunity to connect with customers even when they’re not dining or placing an order.
+Customers want to stay in touch with restaurants they frequent even when not dining.
 However, restaurants are short on time and staff, and most restaurant owners noted that increased automation was needed to free up back-of-house operations.

-Pro Tip: Leverage Square Integrations to make delivery, reservations, and marketing simple.
-Get discovered by even more customers across popular platforms, like OpenTable, Postmates, and more.
+Tip: Leverage Square Integrations to make delivery, reservations, and marketing simple.

 As restaurants grow their revenue streams, it’s just as important to expand sales platforms and ways for customers to pay.
 Market your products, services, and events across social media or email marketing and allow customers to easily navigate to your online store to make a purchase.
 Once they’re ready to buy, offer them multiple ways to pay to increase the chances of conversion.
-With Square Online Ordering, you can easily accept Square Pay, Apple Pay, Google Pay, and Cash App Pay for a faster and more flexible checkout experience.
+With Square Online Ordering, you can easily accept Square Pay, Apple Pay and Google Pay for a faster and more flexible checkout experience.

 This article is for educational purposes and does not constitute legal, financial, or tax advice.
 For specific advice applicable to your business, please contact a professional.